 The following graph shows the Fund net cash flow (contributions less benefit payments and expenses) at the end of each valuation year.
 The net cash flow excluding investments has been negative every year except for 2021.
 This is an expected result of a wasting trust dedicated to pay out benefits the remaining annuitants.
-The black dotted line shows the net cash flow as a percent of the market value of assets and goes with the axis on the right.
-A major implication of a negative cash flow is that the difference each year must be paid out of the principal assets, meaning there will be less to invest during periods of favorable investment experience.
-Given the conservative nature of the asset allocation, this is not the typical risk.
+The black dotted line shows the net cash flow as a percent of the market value of assets and corresponds with the right-hand axis.
+An implication of negative cash flow is that the difference each year must be paid out of the principal assets, meaning there will be less to invest during periods of favorable investment experience.
+Given the Fund's conservative asset allocation, this is not the typical risk.

 As expected, the benefits and expenses have decreased during this period as the membership declines.
 The fluctuation in the net cash flow is a result of the varying contributions.
-Currently the unfunded actuarial liability is amortized over one year resulting in cost volatility.
+The Fund is currently in a surplus position, but the unfunded actuarial liability in recent years has been amortized over one year which results in cost volatility.
 In FYE 2021, the Pension Adjustment Fund was transferred into CPFPF and cost-of-living adjustments were paid directly out of the CPFPF, instead of through annual contributions from the Pension Adjustment Fund.
 This resulted in a large positive net cash flow for FYE 2021.